e3la/i2dc/README.md

 # 📸 instagram2digitalcommons

-**instagram2digitalcommons** is a librarian-friendly tool for transforming Instagram archive `.zip` files into structured media + metadata packages ready for upload to your institutional repository (the digital commons IR via batch upload).
+**instagram2digitalcommons** is a librarian-friendly tool for transforming Instagram archive `.zip` files into structured media files + metadata packages for upload to your institutional repository (with the digital commons batch upload).
 It runs in Google Colab — no local installation required.

-> Designed for cultural heritage preservation, digital collections, and digital humanities workflows.

 ---